Positive Organizational Psychology

 - Secondary analysis of databases on the development of interests and habits in childhood and adolescence

 - Positive aging and alternatives to retirement after age 60

 - Planning international data collection on the flow experience

 Applied Aspects of the Program

 Students are encouraged to apply their skills and knowledge in collaborative projects with institutions such as schools, workplaces, or social service agencies interested in improving the experience and lives of their constituents.
 These might involve evaluation studies of work satisfaction, flow, and engagement; or interventions aimed at enhancing the quality of experience of students and workers.
-The School of Behavioral and Organizational Sciences, through its research arms (the Institute of Organizational and Program Evaluation Research and the Institute for Research on Social Issues), has a broad network of external funders and both private and public connections in the world of applied research.
+The Division of Behavioral and Organizational Sciences, through its research arms (the Claremont Evaluation Center and the Institute for Research on Social Issues), has a broad network of external funders and both private and public connections in the world of applied research.